 Learning to live within a budget can require a little shift in thinking because "by saying yes to something you are saying no to something else," she acknowledges.
 But instead of focusing on all the things you can't buy, it's better to focus on what you are saying yes to, Hansen suggests."
 By getting your finances in order, you are saying yes to financial security, peace of mind and things that are directly in line with your values," she says.
 "Sometimes we just have to remind ourselves of that."

 The first step in creating a realistic budget is having a clear picture of your income and how you spend it.
-A spreadsheet is a handy tool (digital or analog) for accomplishing this.
+A spreadsheet (digital or analog) is a handy tool for accomplishing this.
 First, add up your monthly take-home income from all your sources — regular salary, freelance, side hustle or some combination — and calculate your monthly average.

 Once you know what income you have to draw from, you can start to track your spending.
 Use a pen and paper (get creative with a bullet journal) or a site or an app you trust to sort your spending into “buckets” such as mortgage or rent, utilities, car payment, internet, insurance, food, gas, entertainment and so on.
 Breaking down your spending into categories can help you figure out where you may be able to cut back.

 To identify spending trends, you may want to try this exercise, Hansen suggests: Print the last 30 days of transactions from all your accounts.
 Write down three categories in which you either overspend or aren’t sure how much you spend, such as “eating out” or “online subscriptions”.
 Choose a highlighter in a different color for each of these three categories and then go through every transaction highlighting those that apply and adding up the totals in each group.